Splashtop secures $50 million to expand its remote access platform in the enterprise

 Splashtop solves two main problems.
 Virtual private network (VPN) use surged in 2020 as businesses sought to secure their home workers’ networks, but with hundreds or thousands of people connecting to a corporate network through a VPN, this can be a drain on IT resources, slow down traffic, and even compromise security.

-Remote access tools such as Splashtop, which ca be deployed on-premises or in the cloud, allow businesses to open access to a specific device or application rather than opening the entire network as is the case with a VPN.
-The U.S. Cybersecurity and Infrastructure Security Agency (CISA) last year warned of some of the pitfalls of using VPNs, noting that because VPNs are 24/7, organizations are less likely to keep the VPN infrastructure updated with the latest security updates and patches due to the largely manual nature of the work.
+Remote access tools such as Splashtop, which can be deployed on-premises or in the cloud, allow businesses to open access to a specific device or application rather than opening the entire network, as is the case with a VPN.
+The U.S. Cybersecurity and Infrastructure Security Agency (CISA) last year warned of some of the pitfalls of using VPNs.
+It noted that because VPNs are 24/7, organizations are less likely to keep the VPN infrastructure updated with the latest security updates and patches, due to the largely manual nature of the work.

 “During COVID, enterprises and SMBs are coming to Splashtop to enable work-from-home, bypassing legacy VPNs which do not scale and face many reliability and security challenges,” Splashtop founder and CEO Mark Lee told VentureBeat.

-Underpinning the Splashtop platform is AI, machine learning (ML), and data analytics which it uses to monitor traffic patterns or cloud computational resources, issuing an alert if it spots anomalies or suspicious activity.
+Underpinning the Splashtop platform is AI, machine learning (ML), and data analytics that it uses to monitor traffic patterns or cloud computational resources, issuing an alert if it spots anomalies or suspicious activity.

-Lee said that companies including Disney, CBS, NBC, and the BBC are also using Splashtop to edit videos using a copy of Adobe Premiere Pro that is installed on a local machine.
+Lee said companies like Disney, CBS, NBC, and the BBC are also using Splashtop to edit videos via a copy of Adobe Premiere Pro that is installed on a local machine.
 “Schools are [also] using Splashtop to enable remote learning through accessing school labs running Adobe, Autodesk, and other specialized software that students don’t have at home,” he added.

-Additionally, with technical support teams no longer available to help in-person, Splashtop offers cloud-based remote support for IT teams to log in and troubleshoot their employees’ machines from afar.
+Additionally, with technical support teams no longer available to help in person, Splashtop offers cloud-based remote support for IT teams to log in and troubleshoot their employees’ machines from afar.

 Enterprising

-Splashtop offers an enterprise-specific service which includes extra features such as single-sign-on (SSO), with integrations for Microsoft Active Directory, JumpCloud, OKTA, OneLogin, and more.
-Moreover, companies can integrate Splashtop into enterprise services such as Salesforce, Jira, Zendesk, Freshdesk, and ServiceNow, so that support teams can help their end users without having to switch from their help desk tool of choice.
+Splashtop offers an enterprise-specific service that includes extra features, such as single-sign-on (SSO), with integrations for Microsoft Active Directory, JumpCloud, OKTA, OneLogin, and more.
+Moreover, companies can integrate Splashtop into enterprise services such as Salesforce, Jira, Zendesk, Freshdesk, and ServiceNow so support teams can help their end users without having to switch from their help desk tool of choice.

-Prior to now, Splashtop had raised $46 million, with its last tranche of funding falling a decade ago when it was still known as DeviceVM.
+Splashtop had previously raised $46 million, with its last raise coming a decade ago when it was still known as DeviceVM.
 The company rebranded as Splashtop in 2010, taking the name of its popular remote support software.

-Although “unicorns” are pretty much dime-a-dozen in the technology realm these days, Splashtop claims one notable differentiator from many of the billion-dollar-plus valued companies — it has been profitable since 2015.
-Its latest cash injection will be used to capitalize on its rapid growth over the past year, which has seen its profit margins hit 60%.
+Although “unicorns” are pretty much a dime a dozen in the technology realm these days, Splashtop claims one notable differentiator from many of the companies with billion-dollar-plus valuations — it has been profitable since 2015.
+It will use this latest cash injection to capitalize on its rapid growth over the past year, which has delivered profit margins of 60%.

-Other investors in this latest round include Storm Ventures, NEA, and DFJ DragonFund.
+Other investors in this round include Storm Ventures, NEA, and DFJ DragonFund.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: